ge-high-assurance/VERDICT/tools/verdict/README.md

 ## Set up your build environment

-You will need a [Java Development Kit](https://adoptopenjdk.net/) (version 11) to build all of our Java program sources.
-We are using Java 11 even though OSATE says it is officially supported on Java 8 (in practice, OSATE runs fine on Java 11 anyway).
+You will need a [Java Development Kit](https://adoptium.net/) to build all of our Java program sources.
+We build our sources with Java 11 even though OSATE says it officially supports only Java 8 (in practice, OSATE runs fine on Java 11 so please use Java 11 instead).

 You also will need [Apache Maven](https://maven.apache.org) to build all of our Java program sources.
 Your operating system may have